Skip to content

 }

-The {DATE} passed into the kid parameter has to be valid current date at the time the challenge is made (onCredentialsRequired is called).
+The {DATE} used in the kid parameter must be the current UTC date at the time the challenge is made (when onCredentialsRequired is called).

 The JWT must contain the following claims:

-The expiration time for the token itself (exp) should be set so that the Time-to-Live of the token is not less than 1 minute.
+Set the token expiration (exp) so that the token TTL is at least 1 minute.

 Signing the JWT